Minimum Valuable Increment

 Overview

 The Minimum Valuable Increment allows you to deliver your Strategic Area in small parts.
-This provides the following benefits:
+By considering the minimum required to provide value, you gain the following benefits:

-• Able to stop quickly if results aren’t as expected
+• Able to stop or pivot quickly if results aren’t as expected.

 This does not mean releasing features with very little functionality and testing them.
 It means figuring out the balance between sufficient functionality to solve a problem and nice to-haves.